juhasev/sample-ninja-help/member-app-options.md

 - **Enable Member App** Make members app accessibly from the Internet.
 - **Use Google's reCaptcha** Use Google reCaptcha to detect all non humans at the login.
-- **Display header logo** Whether to display the logo in the Member App's toolbar.
+- **Display header in the toolbar** Whether to display the logo in the Member App's toolbar.
 - **Rewards enabled** Choose if you want to display the rewards page
 - **Redemption enabled** Choose if you want to display the redemption page
 - **Display surveys as postcard** Applies special formatting to the survey items while pulling in the body from the email invitation.